sCrypt-Inc/scryptTS-docs/docs/how-to-write-a-contract/how-to-write-a-contract.md

 You can refer to [Built-ins](./built-ins.md) for a full list of functions and libraries built into `sCrypt`.

 ### Whitelisted Functions
-Be default, all Javascript/TypeScript built-in functions and global variables are not allowed in `@method`s, except the following kinds.
+By default, all Javascript/TypeScript built-in functions and global variables are not allowed in `@method`s, except the following kinds.

 #### `console.log`